Henryteck/quotes-for-developers/README.md

 FIVE
 “One of the best programming skills you can have is knowing when to walk away for a while.” – Oscar Godson SIX
 "Computing is an unlimited knowlegde, on which the world would crash....
-AI on its way to displacing human potential."
+AI on its way to displacing human potential." - Henry Mek